Pepiloto/WorkshopDiscordBotNodeEpitech/Part1_basics.md

     * User account creation date

 1) Create a `!nick` command that changes the first mentionned user nickname to what's been passed as parameters.
-    * If no argument is given, it resets the bot's nickname.

 ### Embeds